Sri Lanka rupee near 1-yr high; cen bank allows gradual appreciation

-COLOMBO, June 6 The Sri Lankan rupee ended firmer near a one-year high on Friday as dollar sales by exporters and banks offset importer demand, while state banks lowered the buying rate for the greenback with the central bank saying it was allowing gradual appreciation in the currency to prevent a sudden shock.
+COLOMBO, June 6 The Sri Lankan rupee rose to a near one-year high on Friday as exporters and banks sold the greenback, while state banks lowered the dollar buying rate with the central bank saying it is allowing gradual appreciation in the currency to prevent any sudden shock.

 The central bank, through state banks, bought the currency at 130.35 on May 30 and started lowering its buying rate since Monday through Friday, allowing gradual appreciation.